Daveedlee/CPSproj/README.md

-# CPSproj
-individual repository from Flatiron's 2nd project, which utilized Chicago Public School dataset
+# Chicago Public School Project

+Introduction
+  This repository is an individual repository

+Progression

+Result

+Follow-up